Rules of Conduct

 • Using wheeled devices in the Library or in prohibited areas on Library grounds, except as authorized by law.

 • Bringing pets or animals, other than service animals necessary for disabilities, into the Library, except as authorized by the Library Director.
+Emotional support animals are not considered service animals and are therefore not permitted.

 • Engaging in any activity in violation of federal, state, local, or other applicable law or Library policy.

-Food and Beverages
+Food and Beverage

 Children in the Library

+Children using the Library on their own must follow the Library Rules of Conduct.
+Children behaving inappropriately may be required to leave.
+Children must be able to self-manage while using the Library.
 For the safety and comfort of children, parents or responsible caregivers should be with their child/children while in the Library.
 Parents are responsible for supervising their children in the Library.
-The Library is not a substitute for child care services.
+The Library is not a substitute for childcare services.
+When necessary, the Library will contact law enforcement to assist a child who needs adult supervision.

 Library Children’s Areas

-Children’s areas may not be used by adults as a general reading room.
-Adults unaccompanied by children and not actively using children’s library materials or resources may be asked to use other areas of the Library.
+Children’s and teen areas at Siouxland Libraries are intended for use by children and teens, their parents or caregivers, and other adults accessing materials in the children’s and teen collections.
+Adults may not use the children’s or teen areas as a general reading space.
+Adults who are unaccompanied by children and not actively using children’s or teen library materials or resources will be asked to use other areas of the Library.